Table of Contents

 On the other hand, this clearly means that sufficiency is not optimality.
 The minimum numbers are designed with a view toward ensuring certainty in deficiency diagnoses.
 So they stand for ‘minimum before it is a serious health issue’, not ‘minimum for optimal health’.

 When you get your blood checked, pay close attention to the numbers.
 Your doctor is likely to dismiss you without any supplements or diet change plans as long as you even barely cross the minimum mark.
 But for the healthy upkeep of your body, you might need much more of the nutrient, which you can receive through specific dietary changes or supplements.
-Good health is not merely the absence of a disease, we can set our standard much higher than that.
+Good health is not merely the absence of a disease, we can set our standards much higher than that.

 Doctors are the most important asset you can build in your healthcare stack.
 Don’t rely only on degrees and years of experience, and ensure that you find yourself a physician who is patient and great at communication.